 These novels or novels, have all genres, from Martial Arts to Comedy.
 And among Brazilians, the most famous genres are: Martial Arts, Xianxia, Adventure and Fantasy.

 Chinese Novels in Brazil

-Several fans of these stories are dedicated to translating in order to further spread this culture.
-And this is extremely positive for Brazil, since the majority of Brazilians do not read often.
+Several fans of these stories are dedicated to translating in order to spread this culture even more.
+And this is extremely positive for Brazil, since most Brazilians do not read often.

-In the last year, several specialized sites have appeared and there are those with two years operating as Novel Mania.
-She even publishes several chapters of different stories each week.
+In the last year several specialized sites have appeared and there are those with two years operating like Novel Mania.
+She even publishes several chapters of several different stories weekly.

 Among the main Chinese Novels most read in Brazil are the works: Against the Gods, I Shall Seal The Heavens, Tales of Damons and Gods and Martial God Asura.

-Cristiane Sato, author of the book Japop says: the power of Japanese pop culture, "to be exportable, pop must first be solid at home".
-And this is exactly what happened with the Novels, highly popular in their country of origin and in recent years it has been gaining space worldwide, even here, in the Brazilian lands.
+Cristiane Sato, author of the book Japop says: the power of Japanese pop culture, “to be exportable, pop must first be solid at home”.
+And this is exactly what happened with the Novels, highly popular in their country of origin and in recent years they have been gaining ground all over the world, even here, in Tupiniquin lands.